hoelzer/dfg/README.md

 ## Disclaimer

-As of now, I did not use this template for an actual proposal submission to the DFG.
+I used this template for an actual proposal submission to the DFG that was accepted and send out for review.
+Just be aware of the 20 pages maximum... -.-